Sruthy Sithara: Miss Trans Global 2021

 Sithara represented India in Miss Trans Global 2021, an international beauty pageant for transgender women which began in 2020.
-Sithara spent six months preparing for the pageant, guided by actor Namitha Marimuthu and make-up artist Renju Renjimar, and six months competing.
+Sithara spent six months preparing for the pageant, guided by actor Namitha Marimuthu and make-up artist Renju Renjimar, and spent six months competing.
 Although Miss Trans Global 2021 was to be hosted in London, COVID-19 restrictions rendered the pageant an online event.

 On 1 December, Sithara was crowned both the winner and the Most Eloquent Queen of The Year 2021.
-On Instagram, she dedicated her crown to her late mother and her late friend Anannyah Kumari Alex, a radio and news anchor and the first transgender candidate for legislative assembly elections in Kerala, who died by suicide in July 2021 after she suffered ongoing pain and genital mutilation in a botched gender confirmation surgery.
+On Instagram, she dedicated her crown to both her late mother and her late friend Anannyah Kumari Alex, a radio and news anchor who was the first transgender candidate for legislative assembly elections in Kerala.
+Alex died by suicide in July 2021 after suffering ongoing pain and genital mutilation from a botched gender confirmation surgery.
 Sithara was congratulated on Twitter by R. Bindu, the Minister for Higher Education and Social Justice of Kerala.